src-dbgr/seed-perm-pw-mgr/README.md

 Execute in PowerShell:
 `java -cp manager-0.0.1-SNAPSHOT.jar com.sam.key.manager.Generator`

+# The following Example is deprecated and will be updated soon since the retrieval mechanism has been changed to a token based approach

-## Example PW Generation with Custom Seed Number & Custom PIN
+## (DEPRECATED) Example PW Generation with Custom Seed Number & Custom PIN

 ![Index Generation](/misc/00_pw_generation.jpg "Masked PW and Index Generation")

-## Copy & Paste Content into Text Editor
+## (DEPRECATED) Copy & Paste Content into Text Editor

 ![Index Generation](/misc/01_pw_unmasked.jpg "Copy and Paste Content into Text Editor")

-## Retrieve PW With Indexes Array & Custom Seed Number & Custom PIN (Seed and PIN need to be the Same as have been used for Creation)
+## (DEPRECATED) Retrieve PW With Indexes Array & Custom Seed Number & Custom PIN (Seed and PIN need to be the Same as have been used for Creation)

 ![Index Generation](/misc/02_pw_retrieve.jpg "Copy and Paste Content into Text Editor")